 PhD in Economics

-I am a Lecturer in Economics (Assistant Professor) at the School of Economics, University of East Anglia.
+I am an Associate Professor in Economics at the School of Economics, University of East Anglia.

 My main research interests lie in Political Economy, Development Economics and Applied Microeconomics.
 I use empirical tools, such as quasi-experiments and field experiments to analyze policy-relevant issues related to corruption, voting and education.
 A part of my work investigates the long-run determinants of economic prosperity, focusing on state history from antiquity to the present.

-- November 2019: Winner of the “SeNSS supervisor-led collaborative studentship competition, 2019-20,” for a fully-funded ESRC PhD studentship at UEA.
+- November 2021: ESRC award “SeNSS supervisor-led collaborative studentship competition, 2021-22,” for a fully-funded PhD studentship at UEA, with Amrish Patel, in collaboration with the Norfolk County Council